-Join Eric Wing for an in-depth discussion in this video Setting up routing preferences, part of Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Setting up routing preferences, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

 - Let's talk about part routing preferences.…Part routing preferences actually define…what the physical pipe…and the associated fittings are gonna be.…Unlike the system definitions…that define the graphics such as symbology in layering,…with the part routing preferences…we actually tell AutoCAD what the specific pipe…and fittings are gonna be.…What I'd like to do in this video…is open the style manager.…From there, we're gonna drill down the piping objects…then to part routing preferences.…